blood pressure alzheimer's, cholesterol, brain health

 No one can tell for certain if you’ll develop Alzheimer’s disease 10, 20 or 30 years from now — but you can certainly lower your risk.
 Many factors for developing Alzheimer’s and other forms of dementia are not genetic — and certain variables could be modified through lifestyle changes.

 Among the most prevalent risk factors are high blood pressure and cholesterol levels.
+These conditions don’t cause any symptoms and as a result at least 46 percent of people with high blood pressure and 40 percent of people don’t know they have them.
 High blood pressure can damage the blood vessels around the brain, impairing the flow of nutrients to brain cells and making them more vulnerable.
 High levels of cholesterol can also increase blood pressure.
+High blood pressure also impairs the brain’s ability to clear out beta-amyloid plaques — problematic proteins that clump up in the brains of people with the disease.

 While cholesterol from the blood cannot enter the brain because the molecule is too large, abnormalities in cholesterol metabolism in the brain are being studied as potential contributors of Alzheimer’s.